gpustack/gpustack/docs/user-guide/playground/rerank.md

 ## View Code

-Once you've done experimenting with the input text and parameters, you can click the `View Code` button to check how you can call the API with the same input by code.
-Code examples in `curl`, `Python`, and `Node.js` are provided.
+After experimenting with the input text and query, click the `View Code` button to see how to call the API with the same input.
+Code examples are provided in `curl`, `Python`, and `Node.js`.